-Schools that participated in and completed the "Who Wants to be a Word Millionaire?" initiative last year, can apply for this supplementary top-up funding to support the running of the initiative again during the current school year and to enable schools to acquire additional reading materials for the initiative.
+Schools that participated in and completed the "Drop Everything and Read" initiative last year can apply for this supplementary top up fund.
+This initiative aims to support the re-running of this initiative once again this academic year.
+It also supports schools to acquire additional reading materials for the initiative.